 Dance isn’t just a social activity.
-It is actively used by the medical community as a form of therapy.
+It is a form of therapy.
 In the 1940s, Marian Chance taught dance to traumatized veterans of World War II, helping them express their emotions and work through trauma and stress.
-Today, dance is used to treat conditions ranging from eating disorders to depression.
+Today, dance can treat conditions ranging from eating disorders to depression.

 Physical health benefits of dancing as you age

-As you age, your body loses muscle mass, coordination, and balance, making you more likely to fall and injure yourself in the course of everyday activities.
-Dancing can help counteract this decline.
+As you age, your body loses muscle mass, coordination, and balance, making you more likely to fall and injure yourself.
+Dancing can help counteract that decline.

-Research has found that dancing improves strength and muscle function in older adults, as well as increasing balance and flexibility, leading to better stability and fewer injuries.
+Research shows that dancing improves strength and muscle function in older adults, as well as increasing balance and flexibility, leading to better stability and fewer injuries.
 Dancing can also improve your cardiovascular health, which will decrease your chances of developing heart disease.
-And in one study, healthy older adults who participated in a six-week dance program showed improved posture, reaction times, and motor performance.
+In one study, healthy older adults who participated in a six-week dance program even showed improved posture, reaction times, and motor performance.

 The health benefits of dancing for seniors don’t depend on doing a specific type of dance.
 A review of multiple studies on dancing and aging found that any style of dance can help maintain or even improve muscle strength, balance, endurance, and other forms of physical health in older adults.

-One group of researchers even found that people engaged in social or group dancing experience less pain, a particular benefit for seniors who often have to deal with increasing physical discomfort.
+One group of researchers even found that people who engage in social or group dancing experience less pain, a particular benefit for seniors who often have to deal with increasing physical discomfort.

 Social and mental benefits of dancing for senior citizens

 Even among seniors with poor mental health, dancing can make a difference.
-Social dancing, studies have found, improves positive feelings, behavior, and communication among patients with dementia, though this and other studies have shown that these improvements depend on the activity being led by caretakers who foster a creative and supportive environment.
+Social dancing, studies have found, improves positive feelings, behavior, and communication among patients with dementia, although other studies have shown that such improvements depend on caretakers who foster a creative and supportive environment during an activity.

 Overall, research confirms that participating in dance can improve your sense of well-being, keeping you connected to your community and interested in everyday life as you age.